lucaslingle/pytorch_rl2/README.md

 This will launch 8 parallel processes, each running the ```train.py``` script.
 These processes each generate meta-episodes separately and then synchronously train on the collected experience in a data-parallel manner, with gradient information and model parameters synchronized across processes using mpi4py.

 To see additional configuration options, you can simply type ```python train.py --help```.
-Among other options, we support various architectures: GRU, LSTM, SNAIL, and Transformer-XL.
+Among other options, we support various architectures including GRU, LSTM, SNAIL, and Transformer models.

 ### Checkpoints
 By default, checkpoints are saved to ```./checkpoints/defaults```.
 To pick a different checkpoint directory during training,